genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 - `AMEND_PROFILE` - the user can update existing profiles

 #### Persist column state
-`persist-column-state-key` is a string value which is used to control how the column states are persisted through actions such as page changes or refreshes.
+`persist-column-state-key` is a string value that is used to control how the column states are persisted through actions such as page changes or refreshes.
 If no `persist-column-state-key` property is set, then the behaviour will be to _not_ persist the column state, and the grid will revert back to its default state every time the user navigates away from it.

 :::info
 For more information on `persist-column-state-key` see [the section in the Entity Management](#persist-column-state) page.